Guilhem74/EPFL_Legged_Robot/three_link_biped_start/README.md

 Specifiy your speed in the variable desired_speed and run it.

-You can change the speed of the simulation in the file animate.m by changing the value skip
+You can change the speed of the animation in the file animate.m by changing the value skip

 You can change the perturbation in the file ext_perturbation_parameters